 Stephen Ward (SIT Chair Team) noted that one of the reasons this was raised at SIT-31 was to try and establish some cross coordination across CEOS initiatives.
 In some way, this is replacing some of the activities that the IGOS-P had established before it was absorbed into GEO.

 David Green (NASA) noted that we should also consider relationships with NGOs, beyond the development banks.
 Stephen Briggs noted that NGOs are often the groups on the ground, funded by development banks, as is the case often with disasters.
-Alex Held (CSIRO) agreed, noting that they often work with other groups.
+Alex Held (CSIRO) agreed, noting that they often work with other groups that are often unaware of the benefits they can get from satellite EO.

-Steve noted, based on their experience with CGMS, the difficulty in converting an identified need to an established observing requirement and communicate this early to data providers.
+Steve noted, based on their experience with CGMS, the difficulty in converting a demonstrated capability to a defined observing requirement and communicating this early to data providers.

 Mark noted that EC development funding is fairly well integrated to relevant geospatial data activities.